 If we want any kind of relationship, friendship, or romance to progress, we know we’ve got to expend some effort to grow the relationship.

-As a church we begin relationships with the people in our communities when we host outreach or holiday events.
-Sometimes they develop into meaningful, long-term relationship with visitors, but in the majority of cases they don't.
+As a church, we begin relationships with the people in our communities when we host outreach or holiday events.
+Sometimes they develop into a meaningful, long-term relationship with visitors, but in the majority of cases, they don't.
 Take time to consider some of the following thoughts and evaluate how your interactions with visitors.

 Make your church outreach events more than Speed Dating